 There can be many causes of habitual miscarriage, so accurate diagnosis and treatment are essential.

-Chromosomal testing for married couples and chromosome testing for aborted fetus
+- ㆍDiagnosis: Chromosomal testing of the married couple and chromosome testing of the aborted fetus

-Abortion may be repeated by viruses such as TORCH (Toxoplasma, measles, cytomegalovirus, and herpes) that cause fetal malformations or bacteria such as chlamydia and ureaplasma, and appropriate antibiotic and antiviral treatment through diagnosis may be required.
+Repeated miscarriages may be caused by viruses that cause fetal malformations such as TORCH (toxoplasma, measles, cytomegalovirus, herpes) or bacteria such as chlamydia and ureaplasma, and appropriate antibiotic and antiviral treatment may be required after diagnosis.

-Immunological factors are known to be responsible for about 50% of all miscarriages, and it is thought that about 80% of miscarriages of unknown cause are caused by an epidemiologic factor.
-It is largely classified into autoantibody-induced immune abnormalities and autoimmune abnormalities, and can be diagnosed by detecting autoantibodies related to miscarriage or by detecting cells and cytokines involved in alloimmune immunity.
-It is known that coagulation in the hernial duct is a problem in most immunological factors, so treatment is mainly using the anticoagulants aspirin and heparin, and recently immunoglobulin treatment is also being performed.
+Immunological factors are thought to be responsible for about 50% of all miscarriages and about 80% of unexplained miscarriages.
+Immune disorders are broadly classified into autoantibody and alloimmune disorders and can be diagnosed by detecting autoantibodies associated with miscarriage or by detecting cells and cytokines involved in alloimmunity.
+As intravascular coagulation is known to be problematic in most immunological causes, treatment is mainly with the anticoagulants aspirin and heparin, and more recently with immunoglobulin therapy.

 In most cases of unexplained habitual miscarriage, an immunological component is known to be involved, and treatment is based on the immunological component.